mike-b-roberts/morePVs/my_notes/morePVs notes march 18.md

  Issue: `Customer.calcStaticEnergyFlows` wants to calculate `Customer.local_imports` even when `Customer` is the `Network`
     but `Network` doesn't have `local_quota` nor dies `retailer` so set `self.local_quota = 0` in `network.initialiseBuildingLoads`

+Issue:
+btm_icp - there is no `Network.pv`    maybe because `Network.allocatePv` is called before `resident.load` exists?
+Issue is for `pv_allocation = 'load_dependent'`
+- goes to `initialiseBuildingLoads` before `allocatePv` Need to take initialisation of instantaneous quotas OUT of `initialiseBuildingLoads` and make new function `Network.initialiseSolarInstQuotas`
+Also renameing the existing `initaliseLocalQuotas` to `initialiseDailySolarBlockQuotas` in the name

+OK, first run it doesn't look broken.
+But some error in morePVs_output line 102, looking up # units in building For now, comment out output
+Git again and
+Now set up test data